Recent Posts

 The New Church at Antioch

-2. As they ministered to the Lord and fasted, the Holy Spirit said, "Now separate to Me Barnabas and Saul for the work to which I have called them."
+and Saul for the work to which I have called them."

 3. Then, having fasted and prayed, and laid hands on them, they sent them away.

 In chapter 11 of Acts, we began to learn of the new church at Antioch.
-Luke said that after the martyrdom of Stephen, persecution broke out in Jerusalem and some arrived at Antioch, preaching only to Jews (Ac.
+Luke said that after the martyrdom of Stephen, persecution broke out in Jerusalem and some Christians arrived at Antioch, preaching only to Jews (Ac.
 11:19).
 However, after Peter´s experience in Caesaria with the Roman centurion, Cornelius, a great breakthrough came and evangelists, from the isle of Cyprus and from the African nation of Cyrene, began to preach to Greek-speaking Gentile people (Ac.
 11:20).
 Luke records that a great number of Gentiles turned to the Lord (Ac.
 11:21).
 There began the history of the church in Antioch, after the salvation of Jews and Gentiles.

 Besides Barnabas and Saul, prophets from Jerusalem began to gather in Antioch (Ac.
 11:27).
 The first verse of this chapter 13, mentions also Simeon Niger, Lucius from Cyrene (possibly, one who evangelized Antioch earlier… 11:20), and Manaen, interestingly a close acquaintance of Herod Antipas, who assassinated John the Baptist and joined with Pilate in Christ’s trial.
 Manaen is now a Christian and leader in the church at Antioch, along with these four others, who were prophets and teachers.
 It is another verse that shows that prophecy was a ministry in the New Testament church, composed of Jews and Gentiles (see also Acts 2:17, 18; 1 Co.
 14:1; Eph.
 4:11, 12).